 Season stops [dd.mm.]
 Date until which the vessel is available at the location; this date season?
+[Yes,No]

+Available at another base off

-[Yes,No] Home port off season that go out and in in the same shift can be stationed at another harbour off season.)
+Home port off season Location the vessel is associated with off season.
+(Only vessels that go out and in in the same shift can be stationed at another harbour off season.)

-Available at another base off Is the vessel also available off season from another base?
+Is the vessel also available off season from another base?